725 S. Wright St.

 Champaign, IL 61820

-I did two years post graduate scientist (post-doc) at Institute for Mathematics Applied to Geosciences (IMAGe), at National Center for Atmospheric Research (NCAR) in Boulder, CO before I moved to Purdue in 2008.
-I moved to University of Illinois at Urbana-Champaign in 2013, and now I am a Professor with Richard and Margaret Romano Professorial Scholar and ORMIR Faculty Scholar.
-I was also a Data Science Founder Professorial Scholar during 2018 to 2021.
+I did two years post graduate scientist (post-doc) at the Institute for Mathematics Applied to Geosciences (IMAGe), at National Center for Atmospheric Research (NCAR) in Boulder, CO before I moved to Purdue in 2008.
+I moved to the University of Illinois Urbana-Champaign in 2013, and now I am a Marjorie Roberts Professor.
+I previously held a Richard and Margaret Romano Professorial Scholar, an Office of Risk Management & Insurance Research (ORMIR) Faculty Scholar, and a Data Science Founder Professorial Scholar.

 - Univariate and multivariate spatio-temporal data modeling